How to Start an LLC in Virginia? | 10 Steps Needed

 • Having a registered agent available during normal business hours

-Step 3: File Virginia LLC Articles of Organization
+4. File Articles of Organization (Mandatory)

-Articles of Organization is a legal document an LLC has to file with the Virginia State Corporation Commission for the company to be recognized as a legitimate business in the state.
+An Articles of Organization is a legal document an LLC has to file with the Virginia State Corporation Commission for the company to be recognized as a legitimate business in the state.

-The Articles should include the following:
+The articles should include the following:

 • Contact information